 How can I make sure my antibody is working correctly?

 To set up standards and implement the creation of a catalog of validated antibodies, different researchers have participated in initiatives such as Human Antibody Initiative (HAI) and International Working Group for Antibody Validation (IWGAV).
-These groups have defined 5 criteria for antibody validation in an application- and experimental condition- specific manner:
+These groups have defined the following 5 criteria for antibody validation in an application- and experimental condition- specific manner:

 - Genetic strategies using tissues with differential protein expression, and/or exogenous: overexpression, reduction (knockdown), or elimination (knock out) of the target protein.
 This requires the use of more than one reagent (eg: at least 2 different siRNA molecules) or negative cell lines, and includes the verification by RT-qPCR to establish a direct link between mRNA reduction and protein detection by the antibody.